 - Do not eat or drink anything for six hours before the test.

-- Normal medication should be taken on the morning of the TOE with a small sip of water.
+- Normal medication can be taken on the morning of the procedure with a small sip of water.
 Please bring a copy of your prescription with you.

 - If you are diabetic, please inform the nurses as soon as you arrive for your appointment.